Robots.txt Setup and Analysis: All You Need to Know

 The primary function of the robots.txt file is to prevent the scanning of pages and resource files, which allows the crawl budget to be allocated more efficiently.
 In the vast majority of cases, the robots.txt file hides information that provides no value to website visitors and search bots.
 What’s more, the robots.txt file is often used to improve how efficiently web crawling resources are utilized.

-Note: Using the “robots.txt disallow” directive does not guarantee that a particular webpage will be excluded from SERPs.
+Note: Using the “robots.txt disallow” directive does not guarantee that a particular webpage will not be crawled or will be excluded from SERPs.
 Google reserves the right to consider various external factors, such as incoming links, when determining the relevance of a webpage and its inclusion in search results.
 To explicitly prevent a page from being indexed, it is recommended to use the “noindex” robots meta tag or the X-Robots-Tag HTTP header.
 Password protection can also be used to prevent indexing.

 Optimize Crawl Budget

-Crawl budget refers to the number of web pages that a search robot devotes to crawling a specific website.
+The crawl budget refers to the number of web pages on a website that a search robot devotes to crawling.
 To use the crawl budget more efficiently, search robots should be directed only to the most important content on websites and blocked from accessing unhelpful information.

 Optimizing the crawl budget helps search engines allocate their limited resources efficiently, resulting in faster indexing of new content and improved visibility in search results.
-It’s important to keep in mind, however, that surpassing your site’s allocated crawl capacity can result in unindexed pages on your website, and unindexed pages can’t appear anywhere on the SERP.
-So consider your crawl budget if you have a large website or a significant percentage of unindexed pages.
+It’s important to keep in mind, however, that if your site has more pages than your allocated crawl budget allows, some pages may be left uncrawled, and consequently unindexed.
+Unindexed pages can’t appear anywhere on the SERP.
+So, consider optimizing your crawl budget usage if you have a large website or a significant percentage of unindexed pages.
+This will ensure search engines fully cover all your important pages.

 For instance, you can use the “Disallow” directive followed by a specific file extension, such as “Disallow:/*.pdf,” to prevent search engines from crawling and indexing any PDF resources on your site.
 This provides an effective way to hide such resources and ensure they are not included in search engine results.